beldenge/camel-lab/README.md

 		</dependency>
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs, it should run without errors this time.
-Also check out the message body.
+Examine the logs.
+This time it should run without errors.
+Also check out the message body to see that it is formatted as JSON.

 ##Lab 4
-The problem is that our json message is pretty unwieldy, as it is a List of HashMaps keyed by the record type.
+The problem is that our data structure is pretty unwieldy, as Bindy structures it as a List of HashMaps keyed by the record type.

-Add a splitter before we do the unmarshalling:
+Add a splitter before the unmarshal processor:
 ```Java
 .split(body())
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs.
+Examine the logs.

 It's four separate message now, but they are still represented as HashMaps.
 This is due to the way that Bindy unmarshals data, as it could potentially unmarshal a single record into multiple classes.